YEAST: Yet Another Sequential Test: Related Work

 \subsection{Group Sequential Methods}

 A conceptually different approach is followed by methods based on group sequential tests (GST) \cite{Po:77,BFl:79,SWe:82,GDe:83}.
 GST methods rely on (asymptotic) characterizations of the joint distribution of a vector of test statistics across increments of data, which permits the computation of sequential boundaries that uniformly control the false discovery rate via multivariate (numerical) integration.
-While GST methods also do not require to specify the timing of tests in advance, they require the specification of a function ("alpha spending function") that governs the sensitivity across tests given a pre-specified maximum sample size.
-As a consequence, GSTs, while typically providing tighter confidence sequences than mSPRT-based methods, do not strictly speaking support the continuous monitoring of tests.
+Earlier GST methods (such as \cite{Po:77,BFl:79}) required a fixed number and timing of interim analyses.
+In contrast, the later generalisation \cite{GDe:83} permits flexible (in theory up to continuous) monitoring.
+This flexibility is achieved using an alpha-spending function, which controls the allocation of Type I error across analyses, based on a prespecified maximum sample size.